Backbase/backbase.github.io/content/posts/unpublished/custom-common-libraries-for-backend-services/post.md

 # Custom Common Libraries For Backend Services

-Discover the best practices and considerations for commonizing aspects of software development, including custom libraries, business logic and error handling.
+Discover the best practices and considerations for commonizing aspects of software development, including custom libraries and business logic.
 Learn when commonization enhances efficiency and when customization is essential for project success.

 ![](assets/thumbnail.png)